What Is the Purpose of An Affidavit?

-A Helpful Guide to Preparing Proper Court Ready Affidavit Documents
+A Helpful Guide On How to Prepare a Proper Affidavit Document:

 An Affidavit document is a document sworn or affirmed, under Oath, and a document for which the truthfulness of the statements within must be genuinely true.
 Where an Affidavit is sworn, or affirmed, while lacking truthfulness, meaning containing contents that are known as false or made recklessly without due diligence and reasonable regard for truth, such as an Affidavit containing wilfully blind statements, such failure to adhere to truthfulness may constitute as a criminal act.